 She grew up to become a rodeo queen and a published author.
 Guess all

 that riding and writing paid off!
 These days she’s a wife to an amazing

 husband, and the mother of two equally amazing kids.
 She still rides

 when she gets the chance, and has more than 80 magazine and newspaper

-articles to her credit.
+articles and six books to her credit.
 She is a founding member and current president of

-the Prairieland Romance Writers, and a long-time member of RWA.
-You can
+the Prairieland Romance Writers, and a long-time member of Romance

 find her romantic comedy series and her cowboy books at